-The £41 million expansion of the University’s City South Campus in Edgbaston will provide specialist laboratories and teaching spaces for the new courses.
-It will also provide a new home for the School of Education, supporting the development of the next generation of school teachers.
+The £41 million expansion of the University’s City South Campus in Edgbaston has provided specialist laboratories and teaching spaces for the new courses.
+It also provides a new home for the School of Education, supporting the development of the next generation of school teachers.

 Our mock wards enable you to get a feel of what a ward is really like before you head out for your first placement.
 They contain 'SIM men', which are demonstration dummies that develop ailments, allowing you to treat them as you would a real patient and build your confidence in reacting to the changing needs of patients.